microsoft/PartnerResources/_docs/Skilling/AI ML Academy/Resources/OpenAI.md

 - **[The First Annual Microsoft Fabric Community Conference In-person March 26-28, 2024](https://fabricconf.com/?ocid=fabric24_fabcon_t2-learnpromotion_cnl#!/)**: See firsthand how Microsoft Fabric and the data and AI products at Microsoft can help your organization prepare for the era of AI.
 You’ll hear from leading Microsoft and community experts from around the world and receive hands-on experiences with the latest features from Microsoft Fabric, Power BI, Databases, Azure AI, Microsoft Purview, and more.

 ### Past
-- **[Microsoft Ignite 2023](https://ignite.microsoft.com/en-US/):** Watch the recordings for various sessions, covering updates on services, product announcements and demos.
+- **[Microsoft Ignite 2023](https://ignite.microsoft.com/en-US/):** Watch the recordings for various sessions, covering updates on services, product announcements, and demos.
 - **[Microsoft Build](https://build.microsoft.com/):** Catch the recordings from the event.
 See **[Microsoft Build 2023 Recommended AI Session Guide](https://microsoft.github.io/PartnerResources/assets/aiml/Microsoft%20Build%202023%20Recommended%20AI%20Session%20Guide.pdf)**
 - **[Azure OpenAI What the Hack (WTH)](https://msuspartners.eventbuilder.com/AIMLPartnerPrep):** This introductory hackathon will provide participants with hands-on experience on how to integrate the Azure OpenAI offering